 St Paul’s sees reading as the cornerstone of engagement in the curriculum and a powerful skill which enables children to progress in the world and is committed to ensuring that all children make the very best progress possible, from their starting points, to enable them to be the best readers possible as they move to secondary school and into adult life.

-Long term plans, showing the progression of skills and knowledge and the content taught in Reading and Phonics can be found below:
+Long term plans, showing the progression of skills and knowledge and the content taught in Reading can be found below: